 - Do science projects together

-Point out to your kids that science is everywhere and our interesting world is one big science project!
+Point out to your kids that our world is one big science project!

 I’ll never forget what my daughter-in-law Tiffany did to help her kids to have a love of science.
-She first read her kids fun books about science, but to make it more “real” she purchased some Petri dishes and swabs and had the kids swab the inside of the toilets in the house and put their “findings” in the Petri dishes.
-The best part was watching the bacteria grow in the dishes.
-The kids loved it and learned you don’t have to go very far to find science–it can be under the toilet seat!
+She first read her kids’ fun books about science, but to make it more “real” she purchased some Petri dishes and swabs and had the kids swab the inside of the toilets in the house and put their “findings” in the Petri dishes.
+The kids watched the bacteria grow in the dishes.
+They loved it and learned you don’t have to go very far to find science–it can be under the toilet seat!

 When our oldest son was in the 7th grade and had to do a science project, the whole family got involved.
 He wanted to grow plants.
 My husband gave him an idea–zap some of the plant seeds with radiation and see how they grow in comparison to the seeds that were not irradiated.

 To irradiate the seeds–we needed to find a safe radiation source.
 We took him to the California Institute of Technology in Pasadena, California.
-A friend worked there and with Jason, he irradiated the seeds on a Caesium-137 radiation source.
+A friend worked there and allowed our son to help as he irradiated the seeds on a Caesium-137 radiation source.

 The “proof” was in the pudding–he tried growing the irradiated seeds along with the other seeds and they barely grew.